avacio/VeggieVengeance/README.md

 Creative: You should implement one or more additional creative elements.
 These can include additional integrated assets or rendering effects or pre-emptive implementation of one or more features from subsequent milestones.

 - Planned Work
-	- Improved Health display: FreeType text rendering in layers
+	- Improved Health display: FreeType text rendering in layers (Health Points and Stock)
-	- Title menu: allow players to choose between one-player/two-player/tutorial modes
+	- Main title menu: allow players to choose between modes (one-player/two-player/tutorial) wth temporary background image
  		- random AI in menu to display basic art and gameplay

+- Unplanned Work
+	- Pausing and resuming gameplay(ESC)
+    - Music Controls (PageDown/PageUp for Volume, End/Home for pause/play)